 The Inspector reported that the councils had not demonstrated that the New Towns are even viable.
 He said they had not properly planned the sustainable transport for them (including moving Marks Tey station and how that could impact on the Sudbury branch line) and he said that it was not clear that the councils even had the best spatial strategy.
 He also had many more criticisms.

 You will find more information on this latest develpment in our monthly newsletter for June.

-We had another nice evening with interesting people and conversations at our Green Drinks get-together in June.
-Why not join us for the next one on Thursday, 19th of July at the usual location at Fowlers Farm in Braintree/Freeport at 7:30pm.
-Everybody is welcome as this is not an official Green Party meeting but a casual get-together for everybody who is interested in Green issues.
-If you are interested, contact Karin for more information or introduction to the group at email@example.com.
+Our next Green Drinks evening will be on Thursday, 16th of August at the usual location at Fowlers Farm in Braintree/Freeport at 7:30pm.
+Please be aware that this is not a Green Party Meeting but a get together for people who are interested in Green Issues.
+Everybody is welcome!
+If you are interested, contact Karin for more information or introduction to the group at firstname.lastname@example.org.

 Switch to green electricity with Good Energy and they will give us £50 for everyone who joins them quoting GE2223 via the Good Energy website.

 Switch electricity and/or biogas and they will donate up to £60 to us for every new residential customer.
 If switching both electricity and biogas, the firm will donate £60 to us.
 For switching just electricity, it’s £40; for just biogas, the donation is £20.
 Use this link >>> and quote the code ERGP1.